nguyensu/visevo/index.md

-# WCCI-CEC 2020 Tutorial: Visualising the search process of EC algorithms

 This page hosts the materials for the WCCI-CEC 2020 Tutorial "Visualising the search process of EC algorithms".
 More information about the conference program can be found at https://wcci2020.org/

 ## Background